mikaelho/pythonista-gestures/README.md

 See the documentation for the two functions for details.

-## Fine-tuning gesture recognition

-By default only one gesture recognizer will be successful.
-You can prioritize one over the other by using the `before` method of the returned object.
-For example, the following ensures that the swipe always has a chance to happen
-first:

-    panner = pan(view, pan_handler)
-    swiper = swipe(view, swipe_handler, direction=RIGHT)
-    swiper.before(panner)

-(For your convenience, there is also a similar `after` method.)

-You can also allow gestures to be recognized simultaneously using the `together_with` method.
-For example, the following enables simultaneous panning and zooming (pinching):

-    panner = pan(view, pan_handler)
-    pincher = pinch(view, pinch_handler)
-    panner.together_with(pincher)

 ## Using lambdas

 If there in existing method that you just want to trigger with a gesture,